-Join Drew Boyd for an in-depth discussion in this video How personality affects consumers, part of Understanding Consumer Behavior.
+Join Drew Boyd for an in-depth discussion in this video How personality affects consumers, part of Marketing Foundations: Understanding Consumer Behavior.

 - When you try on a new piece of clothing like a shirt or a new jacket, what do you see when you look in the mirror?
 If you're like most consumers, you're not looking at the clothing, rather you're looking at yourself and thinking about how that new clothing fits the image of the person you are or want to become.
 As a marketer, you need to understand this very important aspect of consumer behavior called personality.
 Your customers are complex.
 And their mental makeup affects everything they do in terms of shopping, buying, and using your products.

 Personality is the collection of individual traits and characteristics that make each of us unique.
 Now the study of personality is highly complicated with many different theories and approaches, but for marketers one personality factor you must understand is known as the self concept.
 Self concept is a person's ideas and feelings about himself or herself.
 We live our lives shaping and influencing it.